Grapefruit compote with and without sugar, traditional recipe in a pot and also with the Bimby.

 Label the jars with the name and date of preparation before storing them in the pantry.

-The compote keeps for several months in a cool, dry, and light-free place.
+The compote keeps for several months in a place away from light, cool, and dry.

-Once the jar is opened, consume the contents within 15-20 days and keep it closed in the refrigerator.
+Once the jar is opened, consume the contents within 15-20 days and store it closed by placing it in the refrigerator.

 Grapefruit compote